Khuzestan province: Etymology

-The entire province was still known as "the Khudhi" or "the Khooji" until the reign of the Safavid king Tahmasp I (r.
-1524–1576) and in general the course of the 16th century.
-The southern half of the province—south, southwest of the Ahwaz Ridge, had come by the 17th century to be known—at least to the imperial Safavid chancery as Arabistan.
-The contemporaneous history, the Alamara-i Abbasi by Iskandar Beg Munshi, written during the reign of king Abbas I (r.
+The entire province was still known as "the Khudhi" or "the Khuji" until the reign of the Safavid king Tahmasp I (r.
+1524–1576) and, in general, the course of the 16th century.
+The southern half of the province—south, southwest of the Ahvaz Ridge, had come by the 17th century to be known, at least to the imperial Safavid chancery, as Arabistan.
+A contemporaneous history, the Tarikh-e Alam-ara-ye Abbasi by Iskandar Beg Munshi, written during the reign of Abbas the Great (r.
 1588–1629), regularly refers to the southern part of Khuzestan as "Arabistan".
 The northern half continued to be called Khuzestan.
-In 1925, the entire province regained the old name and the term Arabistan was dropped.
+In 1925, the entire province regained its old name, and the term Arabistan was dropped.

-There is also a very old folk etymology which maintains the word "khouz" stands for sugar and "Khouzi" for people who make raw sugar.
+There is also a very old folk etymology which maintains the word "khuz" stands for sugar and "Khuzi" for people who make raw sugar.
 The province has been a cane sugar-producing area since the late Sassanian times, such as the sugar cane fields of the Dez River side in Dezful.
-Khuzhestan has been the land of Khouzhies who cultivate sugar cane even today in Haft Tepe.

-The name of the province in Syriac is Beth Huzaye.
+Khuzhestanis cultivate sugarcane even today in Haft Tepe.
+The province's name in Syriac is Beth Huzaye.